stackitcloud/rag-template/libs/admin-api-lib/README.md

-# Admin backend
+# Admin API Lib

-The main job of the admin-backend is file handling.
-Upload and deletion of files should be triggered here.
+The Admin API Library contains a default implementation and provides file management capabilities for RAG systems, handling document lifecycle operations.

 The following endpoints are provided by the *admin-backend*:
 - `/delete_document/{id}`: Deletes the file from storage and vector database.
 The `id` can be retrieved from the `/all_documents` endpoint.
 - `/document_reference/{id}`: Returns the document.
 - `/all_documents`: Return the id and status of all available documents currently stored.
-- `/upload_documents`: Endpoint to upload PDF files.
+- `/upload_documents`: Endpoint to upload PDF,PTTX,WORD,XML files.
+- `/load_confluence`: Endpoint to load a confluence space

 # Requirements